Papua New Guinea has a growing reputation as one of the Asia Pacific region’s hotspots for energy, process and infrastructure projects.

 These include the $19 billion PNG LNG project, which produced 8.3 million tonnes of LNG in 2017 alone.

-Companies wanting to hire an expatriate to work in Papua New Guinea need to ensure that all candidates are of good sound character, possess the correct qualifications and can contribute to the wider community.
+Companies wanting to hire an expatriate to work in Papua New Guinea need to ensure that all candidates are of sound character, possess the correct qualifications and can contribute to the wider community.

-Expatriates applying for a WPV are required to be in possession of the correct documentation and have the necessary experience, skills and qualifications.
+Expatriates applying for a WPV are required to be passport holders in possession of the correct documentation and have the necessary experience, skills and qualifications.
 In addition, any dependants accompanying an individual will also need to apply for visas.

 Follow all instructions.
 In doing so, you will save time and ensure all documentation is completed correctly and supporting documents are authenticated.
+You can then submit the application forms through a PNG diplomatic mission.

 Following the submission of an application for a WPV, recruiters and applicants should allow 6 weeks as outlined by the Depart of Labour for an application to be approved.